Japan Nuclear Crisis Raises Doubts In France

-Mr. YVES COCHET (Member of Parliament, France): (Through translator) For 30 years we have been hearing how France is the world nuclear champion and there couldn't possibly be a serious accident.
+YVES COCHET: (Through translator) For 30 years we have been hearing how France is the world nuclear champion and there couldn't possibly be a serious accident.
 Now they admit it's possible.
 They seem a little less arrogant, and it's about time.

-Mr. BERNARD LAPONCHE (Nuclear Physicist): We have so much nuclear, they feel that it's impossible to do something different.
+BERNARD LAPONCHE: We have so much nuclear, they feel that it's impossible to do something different.
 And also, the government pretended for half a century that it was independence, French independence of energy, which is totally wrong because we are very much dependent on oil.

 BEARDSLEY: President Nicolas Sarkozy promised France would draw the necessary lessons from the Japanese disaster.